Nukesor/libwifi/README.md

 The first goal of `libwifi` is to provide a **convenient** way of parsing raw IEEE 802.11 frames!

-The emphasis is on **convenient**, since this library doesn't focus on providing a ultra high-performance implementation.
+The emphasis is on **convenient**, since this library doesn't focus on providing an ultra-high-performance implementation.
 The focus is rather on providing an easy-to-use API. \
-This includes consistent and intuitive structs representing the structure of a given frame. \
+This includes consistent and intuitive structs that represent the structure of a given frame. \
 However, this doesn't mean that this library [isn't quite fast anyway ;)](https://github.com/Nukesor/libwifi#performance).

-The second goal is to provide an unified API to:
+The second goal is to provide a unified API to:

-1. query information about your wifi interfaces (iwlist equivalent).
+1. query information about your wifi interfaces (`iwlist` equivalent).
-2. set attributes and configure your wifi interfaces (iwconfig equivalent).
+2. set attributes and configure your wifi interfaces (`iwconfig` equivalent).

-As a prototype it's planned to call and parse existing binaries.
+As a prototype implementation, it's planned to call existing binaries and parse their output.
-However, a native re-implementation of those tools is desired in a long-term manner. \
+However, a native re-implementation of those tools is most definitely desirable in the long term. \
-For instance, the [wireless-tools](https://github.com/HewlettPackard/wireless-tools) are a great C-library with a lot of documentation and very will structured code.
+For instance, the [wireless-tools](https://github.com/HewlettPackard/wireless-tools) are a great C project with a lot of documentation and very well structured code.
-This could be used as a guide-line for re-implementation.
+This could be used as a guideline when working on a re-implementation.

 The project is still under heavy development, and a lot of features are missing, but it should be a good foundation for a proper wifi library :).